marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 # Version control

 Every change made to a dataset—adding files, editing metadata, etc—is saved as a new version of the dataset.
-This allows you to track the change history of the project, which can be viewed under the Versions tab.
+This allows you to track the change history of the project, which can be viewed under the `Versions` tab.
 This is useful if you need to roll back to a previous version, or find out who made what changes and when.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-version-control.png" width="500"/> </p>

 <br>

+# Sharing Data

-# Where can UBC Dataverse datasets be discovered?
+## Where can UBC Dataverse datasets be discovered?

 Data deposited in UBC Dataverse Collection is indexed by, and integrated with, many services on the Web, including:

 - <a href="http://datacite.org" target="_blank">**DataCite**</a>: This major global non-profit organization provides DOls, indexes the metadata for every object assigned a DOl, and offers a search interface for those objects at <https://search.datacite.org>.